HeliumEdu/platform/README.md

 Django will start a development server at http://localhost:8000.

 Note that credentials to third-party services (for example, AWS services like SES) need to be set in the `.env` file before those services will work properly.
-Do NOT commit real credentials to third-party servies, even in example files.
+Do NOT commit real credentials to third-party services, even in example files.